 We got up early, excited to get started and picked up our rental car; a regular 4×4.
 If you want to drive into the highlands of Iceland you will need a 4×4.
 Book one with high suspension as you might be crossing small unbridged rivers.

 After picking up our rental car, we went grocery shopping so we would have something to eat on the road.
-There are not many shops on this road trip, so make sure you carry enough food and water with you and ensure you fill up with gas when you pass through a village.
+There are not many shops on this 5-day road trip around Iceland, so make sure you carry enough food and water with you and ensure you fill-up with gas when you pass through a village.

 We chose the road from Reykjavik towards The Golden Circle, which is a sightseeing route near Reykjavik where you’ll find several sites very close to each other.